aravipati/ParallelProgramming/README.md

 ## ParallelProgramming
-###### Problem statement document explains the purpose of the code. mpi.c file code has the code to calculate sum of arrays.
+###### Problem statement document explains the purpose of the code. mpi.c file has the code to calculate sum of arrays.
 ###### data*.txt are the input files for mpi.c